 \section{Testing multivariate normal distributions under group invariance}

 We show how the theory developed in the previous sections can be applied to hypothesis testing under normality assumptions.
-The family of $d$-dimensional normal distributions carries a natural invariance under scale-location transformations.
-The group of interest is the affine linear group $\AL(d)$, the group consisting of all pairs $(v,A)$ with $v\in\reals^d$, and $A$ an invertible $d\times d$ matrix, and group operation $(v,A)(u,B) = (v + Au, AB)$.
-By considering amenable subgroups of $\AL(d)$, we obtain useful examples to which our results apply.
-We develop two in detail.
-The first is an alternative to Hotelling's $T^2$ for testing whether the mean of the distribution is identically zero, and results from the consideration $A\in \LTP(d)$, the group of lower triangular matrices with positive entries on the diagonal, and $v=0$.
+The latter is particularly suited for the group-invariant setting, because the family of normal distributions carries a natural invariance under scale-location transformations, as we have already seen in Example~\ref{ex:t-test}.
+Different subsets of scale-location transformations correspond to different parameters of interest.
+We develop two examples in detail.
+The first is an alternative to Hotelling's $T^2$ for testing whether the (multivariate) mean of the distribution is identically zero.
+The corresponding group is that of lower triangular matrices with positive entries on the diagonal.
 This test is in direct relation with the step-down procedure of \citet{roy_tests_1958}\footnote{Even though not explicitly in group-theoretic terms, the test of \citet{roy_tests_1958} test is based on a different maximally invariant function of the data.
-The fact that the test statistic of \citet{roy_tests_1958} is maximally invariant under the action of $\LTP(d)$ is shown by \citet{subbaiah_comparison_1978}} \citep[see also][]{subbaiah_comparison_1978}.
+The fact that the test statistic of \citet{roy_tests_1958} is maximally invariant is shown by \citet{subbaiah_comparison_1978}} \citep[see also][]{subbaiah_comparison_1978}.
 The second example that we consider is, in the setting of linear regression, a test for whether or not a specific regression coefficient is identically zero.
-It results from the restriction $A = cI$, a multiple of the $d\times d$ identity matrix.
+In this case, the group is a subset of the affine linear group.